hyperledger/besu-docs/docs/public-networks/concepts/proof-of-stake.md

 [The Merge](the-merge.md) transitions Ethereum Mainnet to [proof of stake (PoS)](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) consensus.

-PoS is preferred over proof of work and proof of authority as a aconsensus mechanism because it is more secure, requires less energy, and lowers the barrier to entry.
+PoS is preferred over proof of work and proof of authority as a consensus mechanism because it is more secure, requires less energy, and lowers the barrier to entry.

 The PoS mechanism randomly chooses validators to propose or validate blocks on the